 The guinea pigs like a nice, cuddly spacious bedding with comfy materials that are not prone to odors.
-Of course, it is your primary goal to make sure the bedding is comfy and odorless, so clean it as often as you can.
+It is your primary goal to make sure the bedding is comfy and odorless, so clean it as often as you can.

 This is a pet that likes companionship and bonding.
 With another guinea pig, it has security, sleep partner, interaction, play-mate, and better life quality.

-If you keep two of them, and one passes away, be sure to provide the guinea pig with another friend.
-It might be complex to adjust them to one another all over again, but the guinea pig will thank you for this because it likes to have someone by its side.
+If you keep two of them and one passes away, be sure to provide the guinea pig with another friend.
+It might be complex to adjust them to one another all over again, but the guinea pig will be grateful for this because it likes to have someone by its side.

 There are a lot of things that guinea pigs like to do, but you need to find out what your guinea pigs like the most.
 For sure, they all like eating, playing and your attention.